olejardamir/rest_recipes_backend/README.md

 # The recipes REST API assignment, Node.js, no frameworks
 The purpose of this assignment is to create the RESTful API for managing the recipes, without using a third party addons.
+To read the thought process behind this work, simply open the Thoughts.txt

 The language of choice is Node.js